2lindell/advent/docs/source.txt

 Northeast is In_Dark_Room.
 North from In_Plover_Room is nowhere.
 Understand "passage" as west when the location is In_Plover_Room.
 Understand "dark" as northeast when the location is In_Plover_Room.
 Instead of going west from In_Plover_Room when the number of things enclosed by the player is greater than one or (the number of things enclosed by the player is one and the player does not enclose the emerald), say [M117]"Something you're carrying won't fit through the tunnel with you.
 You'd best take inventory and drop something."
-Instead of saying plover in In_Plover_Room:
+After saying plover in In_Plover_Room:
 	if player encloses the emerald, move the emerald to In_Plover_Room;
 	move the player to At_Y2 as going.
 Instead of going outside in In_Plover_Room, try going west.